How did Marilyn Manson get discovered?

 Q: What is Nothing Records?

 A: Nothing Records was a record label founded Trent Reznor and John Malm Jr. in 1992.
-The label focused on releasing music in the industrial rock genre.
+It was known for signing and promoting artists in the industrial rock genre.

-Marilyn Manson’s discovery Trent Reznor marked a turning point in his career.
-With Reznor’s guidance and support, Marilyn Manson was able to unleash their unique brand of music and shock rock theatrics onto the world stage.
+In conclusion, Marilyn Manson’s path to stardom was anything but conventional.
+Through their unique blend of shock rock, theatrical performances, and controversial imagery, Manson caught the attention of Trent Reznor, leading to a record deal and subsequent success.
 Today, Marilyn Manson remains an influential figure in the music industry, continuing to push boundaries and challenge societal norms.